salsabeel10/frontend-task/README.md

 # Blog App

-A simple blog application where users can add, edit, and delete posts.
-Posts are fetched from JSONPlaceholder API.
+A user-friendly blog application that allows users to create, edit, and delete posts effortlessly.
+It provides a clean and fully responsive design, fetching posts dynamically from the JSONPlaceholder API.

 ## Features